 Jason began his law career with Jones Day in Washington, D.C., where he concentrated on antitrust counseling and litigation, including the successful defense of both a prominent price-fixing investigation and a notable merger challenge brought by an industry competitor under Section 7 of the Clayton Act.

 He has also served as chairman of the Chicago Bar Association’s Antitrust Committee, as well as on the Illinois State Bar Association’s Council on Antitrust & Unfair Competition.
-He remains active in the national antitrust bar, and is currently serving as a vice-chair for the Insurance and Financial Services Committee of the American Bar Association Section of Antitrust Law, where he is the editor of its periodic newsletter, The Exchange.
+He remains active in the national antitrust bar, and is currently serving as a vice-chair for the Healthcare & Pharmaceuticals Committee of the American Bar Association Section of Antitrust Law, where he is working on a forthcoming revision to the Committee’s Antitrust Healthcare Handbook.